stcorp/harp/doc/dataformats.rst

 molar_mass                                                                    X       X    X             this is the molar mass of the total substance (it is defined by the
-                                                                                                         relation between the variables 'density' and 'number_density') number_density                                surface                         X       X    X pressure                                      surface                         X       X    X pressure_bounds                                                               X       X    X radiance                                                                      X                    X
+                                                                                                         relation between the variables 'density' and 'number_density') number_density                                surface                         X       X    X optical_depth                                                                 X       X    X       X     this is equal to 'optical thickness' pressure                                      surface                         X       X    X pressure_bounds                                                               X       X    X radiance                                                                      X                    X